You may wish to see a page on the grotto where the statues were located first.

 Photius - Bibliotheca - Translation by René Henry

-The Abduction of Ganymede is not immediately associable to the War of Troy, but in this group Ganymede is not a beautiful naked boy (as in many ancient statues including one from the Massimo Collection now at the Museum of Prado in Madrid - it opens in another window), but a young man wearing a garment from Phrygia, a region near Troy.
+The Abduction of Ganymede is not immediately associable to the War of Troy, but in this group Ganymede is not a beautiful naked boy (as in many ancient statues and floor mosaics), but a young man wearing a garment from Phrygia, a region near Troy.
 As a matter of fact Ganymede was a Trojan prince, most likely the uncle of King Priam.
 The grey veined marble comes from the same region, with the exception of the head for which white marble was utilized.
 A cast of the statue can be seen in its original location.

 The king of the gods once burned with love for Phrygian Ganymede, and to win him Jupiter chose to be something other than he was.
 Yet he did not deign to transform himself into any other bird, than that eagle, that could carry his lightning bolts.
 Straightaway, he beat the air with deceitful wings, and stole the Trojan boy, who still handles the mixing cups, and against Juno's will pours out Jove's nectar.